emtreg/emtreg.github.io/_posts/2020-02-18-enforcing-SRP-in-methods.md

 	end
 {% endhighlight %}

-<p>&emsp;As you can see, the methods in `PLAYER` are very straightforward and require minimal commentation.
-They are also closely related to the class's central purpose, which is to allow a player to make a move</p>
+<p>&emsp;As you can see, Player's methods are very straightforward and require minimal commentation.
+They are also closely related to the class's central purpose (allowing a player to make a move).</p>